solid/authentication-panel/oidc-authentication.md

 ### WebID Claim and Check

+In order to prevent a malicious identity provider from issuing valid DPoP-bound Access Tokens for arbitrary WebIDs, the following check is
+required:

 The `sub` claim of the DPoP-bound Access Token MUST be a WebID.
 This needs to be dereferenced and checked against the `iss` claim in the DPoP-bound Access Token.
 If the `iss` claim is different from the domain of the WebID, then the RS MUST check the WebID document for a `solid:oidcIssuer` property to check the token issuer is listed.
-This prevents a malicious identity provider from issuing valid DPoP-bound Access Tokens for arbitrary WebIDs.

 # Security Considerations